 - Provide community building activities such as but not limited to events, meetings and seminars for the advancement of business and economic development

-The CRA’s operations are governed by Florida Statue 163, Part 3.
-Although the CRA is a separate legal entity, the City Commission serves as its Board of Commissioners.
-The Mayor chair's the Board, the City Manager is the Executive Director, and the City Attorney serves as General Counsel.
+The CRA’s operations are governed by Chapter 163, Part 3, Florida Statue.
+Although the CRA is a separate legal entity, the City Commission serves as its Board of Commissioners ("Board").
+The Mayor serves as the chair of the Board, the City Manager is the Executive Director, and the City Attorney serves as General Counsel.

 Florida Statute 163 and each area’s Community Redevelopment Plan outline procedures to determine what development, reconstruction, and rehabilitation are needed and desirable.
 They also define the financial tools, legal authority, and citizen participation necessary to successfully implement adopted redevelopment plans.